 To determine the accuracy and robustness of this method it is necessary to validate it.
 In the past some successful studies have been performed in adult volunteerd.
-However we would like to validate the model based on bruises that where induced with different forces of impact.
-Based on previous results we expect that skin type, thickness of the skin, location on the body, age of the volunteer and the size of the bruise are able to influence the healing.
-The size of the bruise can be influenced by the impact forces.
-Also thickness of the skin can have an influence when force is applied on the skin.
+However we would like to investigate the influence of induced changes to the healing process.
+By this we mean that the healing process of the bruise can be influenced by treating the bruise using methods which are said to have a possitive or negative effect on the healing of the bruise.